ppeble/emissary-ingress.dev/content/en/docs/3.8/topics/running/running.md

 ## Port assignments

-$productName$ uses some TCP ports in the range 8000-8499 internally, as well as port 8877.
-Third-party software integrating with $productName$ should not use ports in this range on the $productName$ pod.
+Emissary uses some TCP ports in the range 8000-8499 internally, as well as port 8877.
+Third-party software integrating with Emissary should not use ports in this range on the Emissary pod.

-## $productName$ update checks (Scout)
+## Emissary update checks (Scout)

-$productName$ integrates Scout, a service that periodically checks with Datawire servers to advise of available updates.
-Scout also sends anonymized usage data and the $productName$ version.
+Emissary integrates Scout, a service that periodically checks with Datawire servers to advise of available updates.
+Scout also sends anonymized usage data and the Emissary version.
 This information is important to us as we prioritize test coverage, bug fixes, and feature development.
-Note that $productName$ will run regardless of the status of Scout (i.e., our uptime has zero impact on your uptime.)
+Note that Emissary will run regardless of the status of Scout (i.e., our uptime has zero impact on your uptime.)

 We do not recommend you disable Scout, since we use this mechanism to notify users of new releases (including critical fixes and security issues).
-This check can be disabled by setting the environment variable `SCOUT_DISABLE` to `1` in your $productName$ deployment.
+This check can be disabled by setting the environment variable `SCOUT_DISABLE` to `1` in your Emissary deployment.

-Each $productName$ installation generates a unique cluster ID based on the UID of its Kubernetes namespace and its $productName$ ID: the resulting cluster ID is a UUID which cannot be used to reveal the namespace name nor $productName$ ID itself. $productName$ needs RBAC permission to get namespaces for this purpose, as shown in the default YAML files provided by Datawire; if not granted this permission it will generate a UUID based only on the $productName$ ID.
+Each Emissary installation generates a unique cluster ID based on the UID of its Kubernetes namespace and its Emissary ID: the resulting cluster ID is a UUID which cannot be used to reveal the namespace name nor Emissary ID itself.
+Emissary needs RBAC permission to get namespaces for this purpose, as shown in the default YAML files provided by Datawire; if not granted this permission it will generate a UUID based only on the Emissary ID.
 To disable cluster ID generation entirely, set the environment variable `AMBASSADOR_CLUSTER_ID` to a UUID that will be used for the cluster ID.

-Unless disabled, $productName$ will also report the following anonymized information back to Datawire:
+Unless disabled, Emissary will also report the following anonymized information back to Datawire:

 | Attribute                 | Type  | Description               |
 | :------------------------ | :---- | :------------------------ |